andymcgunagle/twilio-express-postgresql/README.md

-# Text Campaigns Practice Project using Twilio, Express, PostgreSQL
+# Text Campaigns Practice Project using Twilio, Express, and PostgreSQL

 ## Database